jsobreir/42_fract-ol/README.md

 - Alternate the fractal colors with left mouse button
 - Switch to Mandelbrot set: key 1
 - Switch to Julia set: key 2
+- Close the window and terminate program: Esc

 ## Instalation`
 Start by cloning the repository: